OutlierVentures/QTM-Interface/README.md

 Python 3.9 is recommended!

+- Clone this repository to your local machine by `git clone https://github.com/BlockBoy32/QTM-Interface.git`
-- Create a new Python environment by `python venv venv`
+- Create a new Python environment in the projects directory by `python venv venv`
 - Activate the new environment by `venv\scripts\activate`
 - Install all required packages by `pip3 install -r requirements.txt`